bmshin02/bmshin02/README.md

 # Hi, I'm Brandon Shin 👋

 I'm a **Master of Software Engineering student at UC Irvine** with a B.S. in Computer Science from UC Riverside.
-I enjoy building practical, user-focused software across full-stack development, AI, interactive applications, and game systems.
+I enjoy building practical, user-focused software across full-stack development, AI, interactive applications, and systems.

 I'm currently expanding my experience with modern web technologies and AI while looking for opportunities to contribute, learn, and grow as a software engineer.